Logistics

 The new MRP Live is executed in a different transaction, which means that we can choose whether we want use classic MRP or MRP Live for planning.
 It also brings some simplifications and changes when compared with classic MRP, so if we need to choose which one to use, it is important to understand those differences.

-One of the simplifications with the most impact is related to MRP Lists.
-When MRP was created many years ago, it used the concept of the MRP List: a static report that provides a screenshot of the MRP results for each material.
+One of the simplifications with the most impact is related to MRP lists.
+When MRP was created many years ago, it used the concept of the MRP list: a static report that provides a screenshot of the MRP results for each material.
 The MRP results were saved into a single table, which could be easily and quickly accessed by the user after the MRP run.

 SAP S/4HANA offers the new MRP Live and the SAP Fiori applications of the MRP Cockpit, which means faster MRP and a new user interface to evaluate the MRP results.
 In addition, the performance was improved in the classic MRP transactions, such as the Stock/Requirements List, which means that the user can work always with live data, instead of analyzing a screenshot of the past MRP run.
 With all those new features, the MRP List became obsolete, so when we run MRP Live in the new transaction, Transaction MD01N, the MRP List will no longer be generated during the planning run.